3.8 Development of entrepreneurship competence

 Educators support in entrepreneurship education

-Teachers can share their experience, as well as their practice-based teaching methods, using a special Internet forum, the 'Methodological portal', which also covers other subject areas.
+Teachers can share their experience, as well as their practice-based teaching methods, using a special Internet forum, the 'Methodological portal', which also covers other subject areas like

-Several usually EU-funded projects on financial literacy or entrepreneurship education have been undertaken in recent years in order to support the curricula and methodical materials development, e.g. mini-entrepreneurship at primary schools, etc.
+Several projects to support entrepreneurship education are usually EU-funded projects on financial literacy or entrepreneurship education in order to support the curricula and methodical materials development, e.g. mini-entrepreneurship at primary schools, etc.

 Within the system of Further Education of Pedagogical Workers courses limited to financial literacy are available for all teachers, not for entrepreneurial skills as such.